evilnick/plakar.io/content/integrations/googledrive/index.md

 - 🔎 Visual inspection and audit readiness
 - 📦 Offline export and long-term retention

-From snapshot creation to browsing and recovery, Plakar provides a single, efficient solution for protecting your Google Drive data—on your terms.
+From snapshot creation to browsing and recovery, Plakar provides a single, efficient solution for protecting your Google Drive data on your terms.